gapitio/htmlgraphics-svg-bundler-template/README.md

 yarn run build
 ```

-Then go to `/dist` and copy the contents of the files to the corresponding options in the panel. (custom-properties.json to customProperties, ETC)
+Then go to `/dist` and copy the content of `panel-options.json` to the panels `Import/export` option.

 ## Dev site